 The Commission is primarily responsible for ensuring that the provisions in Stoughton's historic preservation ordinance are executed accordingly.
 This includes coordinating educational activities, designating local historic landmarks, providing design expertise, and performing design reviews of applications to alter locally designated historic buildings.

-At the present time Stoughton has thirty individually designated local landmarks but no locally designated historic districts.
+At the present time Stoughton has thirty-two individually designated local landmarks but no locally designated historic districts.
 It also has five districts listed in the National Register of Historic Places, as well as several individually listed properties on the State and National Registers of Historic Places.

 For more information, go to the following links: